-This mid-19th century kitchen originally had an "open" ceiling which was covered with stamped tin sheathing of about 1880. the mid-19th century double window at the south end is the original.
-The north wall had included a single window, but during the 1966-68 restoration a new double window, to match the south window, was installed to admit more light.
-During the period in which the rooms above were used as a three-car garage, the floor sagged badly and the floor joists became arched.
-During restoration, these massive 10" x 6" north and south oriented beams, set on 33" centers, were supported by collateral assembled beams "distressed" to resemble old work.
-The board ceiling between the beams was covered with plasterboard to prevent seepage of dust from the rooms above.
+This mid-19th century kitchen originally had an "open" ceiling, which was covered with stamped tin sheathing of about 1880.
+The mid-19th century double window at the south end is the original.
+The north wall had included a single window, but in the 1966-68 restoration a new double window, to match the one at the south ends, was installed for the simple purpose of admitting more light.
+This window is the only "new" window in the house.